Dermot Ahern: Early political career

 Ahern was born into a family that had no association with party politics.
 He became involved in politics at a young age and became a member of Louth County Council in 1979 as a Fianna Fáil representative.
-He served on that authority until 1991.
-Ahern was elected to Dáil Éireann at the 1987 general election.
+He served on that authority until 1991 when he resigned due to the provisions of the Dual Mandate.
+Ahern was first elected to Dáil Éireann at the 1987 general election retaking the Dundalk-based Fianna Fáil seat.
 The following year he was appointed assistant government chief whip by Taoiseach Charles Haughey.
+His Louth Fianna Fáil constituency colleague had been a Minister of State since 1987.

 Three years later in 1991, the Minister for Finance, Albert Reynolds, failed in his attempt to oust Haughey as leader.
 Ahern, who supported Haughey, was rewarded with the post of Minister of State at the Department of the Taoiseach with special responsibility as Government Chief Whip and Minister of State at the Department of Defence.
+During this time period Ahern played a role in the germination of the Irish peace process during secret direct talks between members of Sinn Féin, Alec Reid and members of Fianna Fáil led by Martin Mansergh.
+Ahern also attended as a local Fianna Fáil minister along with Richie Healy in the Redemptorist Church, Dundalk.
+These were secret talks and would have been denied if disclosed publicly by political opponents or the media.
 In February 1992, Haughey was forced to resign and Albert Reynolds became party leader and Taoiseach.
-Ahern became a backbencher for the entire duration of the Fianna Fáil-Labour Party government.
+Ahern then became a backbencher for the entire duration of the Fianna Fáil-Labour Party government.
+During this time Reynolds assumed sole ownership of the Fianna Fáil strategy for the Peace Process.

-In late 1994, Bertie Ahern (no relation) succeeded Albert Reynolds as leader of Fianna Fáil.
+In late 1994, Bertie Ahern (no relation) succeeded Reynolds as leader of Fianna Fáil.
 Ahern once again returned to the senior ranks of the party becoming chief whip.
 In 1997, he was sent to London to check out rumours that another senior party member, Ray Burke, had received a payment from Joseph Murphy.
 The claim was denied and Burke was appointed Minister for Foreign Affairs two days later following the return to power of Fianna Fáil.
 Burke later served a jail sentence for corruption including the Murphy bribe.
 Ahern has since taken a stance on the issue of political corruption in Ireland publicly calling for an outright ban of corporate and trade union donations to political parties.
+This is now Fianna Fáil party policy.
+In the 1997 Irish presidential election Mary McAleese sought and won the Fianna Fáil nomination at the expense of Albert Reynolds.
+Ahern was a prominent supporter of her candidacy and in the election she received over 50% of the first preference vote in Louth as she did in each Border constituency.

-In more recent times Ahern's religious beliefs have been questioned especially in the way that his religious ideology may influence his political standpoint.
+In 2009 Ahern's religious beliefs were questioned, especially in the way that his religious ideology may influence his political standpoint.